‘Bates Motel’ Gets An Early Season 5 Premiere Date — How Will The A&E Series End?

 Season 5 Will Be Both Dark And Funny

 According to Yahoo, Chick (Ryan Hurst) will return in a handful of episodes and settles into the role of Norman’s friend.
 Bates Motel spoilers suggest that Chick felt sorry for the teen after his mother passed away in such a sudden way.
 He knew that Norman was particularly close to his mother, as they only had each other to lean on for many years.
 Executive producer, Kerry Ehrin teases that Chick will show Norman compassion and try to help guide him.
-Of course, Bates Motel viewers know that it won’t work as Norman’s mental state will continue to deteriorate.
+Of course, Bates Motel viewers know that it won’t work, as Norman’s mental state will continue to deteriorate.

 @InsideBates merry Xmas from the Bates Motel!
 Have a killer Christmas! @KerryEhrin @VeraFarmiga @CarbonellNestor @CarltonCuse #BatesMotel pic.twitter.com/p27wnIwTob